paul-szczepanek/lethe/SKIM manual.md

 > order is significant

 Each needs a unique name (asset names have their own namespace, separate from nouns) and only one instance of each is allowed.
-Calling `Play(asset)` whilst the asset is already active will restart the asset.
+Calling `Play(asset)` whilst the asset is already active will do nothing.
 Calling Stop on a stopped asset is safe and will do nothing.

 Supported types are: